pynklynn/ezwc/README.md

 Easily convert web components written similar to Vue single file components into native web components.

-**Note: This project is still in very early stages so use it with caution.
-If you find a problem, please report it._**
+**_Note: This project is still in the early stages of development so use it with caution.
+If you find a problem or want to see a feature request not in the list below, please open an issue._**

 ## Getting started

-Node 10 or higher is required.
+**Node 10 or higher is required.**

 To get started, install the CLI globally: